GingerKiwi/star-wars-rpg-02/notes.md

 ## CHALLENGE 04: Destructure the Data Object

 1. Deconstruct the data object
 2. Update the template string as necessary

 ## CHALLENGE 05: Render Multiple Dice

 1. declare a let called diceHtml and initialize it with an empty string.
 2. Use a for loop to update diceHtml so that it contains the HTML for our dice.
-The number of dice needed is specificed in the diceCount property of the objects.
+The number of dice needed is specified in the diceCount property of the objects.
 3. Each dice should have the following HTML:

 ```html